zebra0307/Decentralised-Solana-Poll/README.md

 Getting Started
 To get started with Decentralized Solana Poll, you'll need to have Node.js or Bun installed.
-1.Clone the repository:
+1.'Clone the repository':
 git clone https://github.com/zebra0307/Decentralised-Solana-Poll.gitgit clone https://github.com/zebra0307/Decentralised-Solana-Poll.git
-2.Install the dependencies:
+2.'Install the dependencies':
 npm install
-3.Run the development server:
-npm run dev
-now Open http://localhost:3000 with your browser to see the result.
+3.'Run the development server': npm run dev now Open http://localhost:3000 with your browser to see the result.

 Tech Stack
 Decentralized Solana Poll is built with the following technologies:
-1.Next.js - A React framework for building server-side rendered and static web applications.
+1.'Next.js' - A React framework for building server-side rendered and static web applications.
-2.TypeScript - A typed superset of JavaScript that compiles to plain JavaScript.
+2.'TypeScript' - A typed superset of JavaScript that compiles to plain JavaScript.
-3.Solana Web3.js - A library for interacting with the Solana blockchain.
+3.'Solana Web3.js' - A library for interacting with the Solana blockchain.
-4.Tailwind CSS - A utility-first CSS framework for rapidly building custom user interfaces.
+4.'Tailwind CSS' - A utility-first CSS framework for rapidly building custom user interfaces.
-5.Shadcn UI - A collection of high-quality, pre-built components that can be used to build your own design system.
+5.'Shadcn UI' - A collection of high-quality, pre-built components that can be used to build your own design system.

 Available Scripts
 In the project directory, you can run: